 Living in or traveling to Afghanistan and wonder how you can use a Virtual Private Network (VPN) to stream services, geo-spoof, or get past a website blocker?

 Your internet security in Afghanistan in 2020 might be a bit shaky.

 With the exponential growth of internet users, new governmental cybersecurity laws, and push-back from tech-happy insurgent hackers, using a VPN for your security is probably one of the best choices you can make.

 The Best VPN Service for Afghanistan

 ExpressVPN tops the charts for VPN reviews across the web because they have servers in most countries and offer the most sophisticated features.

 If you are looking for a solid all-around choice, ExpressVPN has the features to back up its stellar reputation.
 They offer nearly everything you might want from your service provider.

 When you access the internet in Afghanistan, your internet speeds might be very slow.
-These lower speeds are due in large part to a weak infrastructure, although they taking steps to improve it.
+These lower speeds are due in large part to weak infrastructure, although they are taking steps to improve it.

 Slower speeds might be resolved by using a VPN.
 Some internet service providers (ISP) throttle your internet speed when you attempt to stream certain services, like Netflix or YouTube, in order to reduce congestion.